dada-lang/dada/book/src/dyn_tutorial/share.md

 └───┘                  └───────┘
 ```

 So what's going on here?
-The answer is that when you apply `share`, you are *sharing* the object, which means that you *convert* your unique ownership (`my`) into joint ownership (`our`), and then you can have multiple references to that jointly owned copy.
+The answer is that when you apply `share`, you are *sharing* the object, which means that you *convert* your unique ownership (`my`) into shared ownership (`our`), and then you can have multiple references to that jointly owned copy.